jonmatum/devcontainer-serverless-fullstack-template/README.md

 ### Method 2: Manual DevContainer Setup

 1. Clone the template
-2. Open in Visual Studio Code
+2. Run `make init` to initialize the project configuration
-3. Use `Dev Containers: Reopen in Container` from the Command Palette
+3. Open in Visual Studio Code
-4. Run `make init` inside the container to complete setup
+4. Use `Dev Containers: Reopen in Container` from the Command Palette

 ## Why `make init` is Essential